tschneiderAK/flight-scraper/README.md

 # flight-scraper
-Scrapes the web for flight prices, schedules, and fare codes.
+Scrapes the web for flight prices and details.